 Beyond these examples

-These snippets focus on specific configuration version features: freeform JSON configuration, structured feature flags with attributes, and user-targeted flag variants.
+These snippets focus on specific configuration version features: freeform JSON configuration, feature flag definitions with typed attributes, and multi-variant targeting rules.
 They’re intentionally minimal rather than full configuration management systems.

-The examples reference pre-existing infrastructure such as AppConfig applications and configuration profiles.
-They focus on creating configuration versions rather than provisioning the surrounding AppConfig resources.
+The examples reference pre-existing infrastructure such as AppConfig application (applicationId) and AppConfig configuration profile (configurationProfileId).
+They focus on versioning configuration data rather than provisioning the surrounding AppConfig resources.

 To keep things focused, common configuration patterns are omitted, including:

-These omissions are intentional: the goal is to illustrate how each configuration version feature is wired, not provide drop-in configuration management modules.
+These omissions are intentional: the goal is to illustrate how each configuration format is structured, not provide drop-in configuration management modules.
 See the AppConfig HostedConfigurationVersion resource reference for all available configuration options.

 Let's create AWS AppConfig Hosted Configuration Versions